-At New Wave Federation, we know that PE is an integral part of our curriculum and as it is an essential part of a child's educational development.
+At Thomas Fairchild Community School, we know that PE is an integral part of our curriculum and as it is an essential part of a child's educational and personal development.
 We believe that the subject inspires all pupils to succeed and excel in physically-demanding activities and helps them to become confident in a way which supports a positive relationship with health and fitness throughout their lives.
 Therefore, we believe that our children should be physically active every day, whether through daily physical activity, PE lessons, breaktimes or extra-curricular activities.